carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

             respective section.
 When an offset is provided, only the entry at that offset will be dumped, else the entire section will be dumped.

+            The :option:`--debug-macro` option prints both the .debug_macro and the .debug_macinfo sections.

+            The :option:`--debug-frame` and :option:`--eh-frame` options are aliases, in cases where both sections are present one command outputs both.

 .. option:: @<FILE>